dewald-els-arribatec/google-ts-lint-setup-guide/README.md

 # Install and auto configure Husky
 ```

 The above command will create a `.husky` folder and a `pre-commit` file.
 In the pre-commit file, a `npm` command can be configured to run before code can be committed to git.
+Also see Husky's [generated files](#️-husky---remove-auto-generated-folders) section.

 > 📝 Multiple `npm` scripts may be added.